Sizing Kubernetes clusters ¶

 Pros ¶

-- If you have applications that are CPU or RAM intensive, having a larger number of nodes ensures your application has sufficient resources.
+- If you have applications that are CPU or RAM intensive, having larger nodes can ensure your application has sufficient resources.

 Cons ¶

 - High availability is difficult to achieve with a minimal set of nodes.
-If your application has 50 instances with 25 pods per node and a node goes down, you lose 50% of your service.
+If your application has 50 pods across two nodes (25 pods per node) and a node goes down, you lose 50% of your service.

-- Scaling: When autoscaling your cluster, the increment size becomes larger, which could result in provisioning more hardware than what's required.
+- Scaling: When autoscaling the cluster, the increment size becomes larger which could result in provisioning more hardware than needed.

 Option 2: more, smaller nodes ¶